care for your carbon steel

 wash and dry your tools by hand.

-the environment inside of a dishwasher can damage wood handles and affect steel's temper. leaving the steel to air dry can cause rusting.
+the environment inside of a dishwasher can damage knife handles and strip the protective surface conditioning from steel cookware and fire tools.

 Maintenance

-it is a normal and even sought-after aspect of the material caused by exposure to food acids and oxygen.
-The story of your knife continues with each use. oil your tools often to help season the steel and encourage their unique patina. any food grade oil will do.
+it's an innate and often sought-after aspect of the material caused by exposure to food acids and oxygen.
+The story of your tools continues unique to your cooking style.

 Storage